TERMS AND CONDITIONS

 Please send all feedback and complaints to email@example.com and the feedback process will be followed.

-There are no refunds under any circumstances from virtual consultations.
+There are no refunds for virtual or other consultations.

 When we say ‘personal information’ we mean identifiable information about you, like your name, email address, telephone number, payment information, website and social media questions or comments and so on.
 If you can’t be identified (for example, when personal data has been aggregated and anonymised) then this notice doesn’t apply.